MarathonZhenyuMa/ACLR/README.md

 # ACLR
-This is the code for the preprint 'Large-Scale Clustering With Anchor-Based Constrained Laplacian Rank' submitted to IEEE Transactions on Knowledge and Data Engineering (IEEE TKDE).
+This is the code for the manuscript 'Large-Scale Clustering With Anchor-Based Constrained Laplacian Rank' submitted to IEEE Transactions on Knowledge and Data Engineering (IEEE TKDE) for second review.